swiftlang/swift-evolution/proposals/0268-didset-semantics.md

 ## Future Directions

 We can apply the same treatment to `willSet` i.e. not pass the `newValue` if it does not refer to it in its body, although it wouldn't provide any real benefit as not passing `newValue` to `willSet` does not avoid anything, where as not passing `oldValue` to `didSet` avoids loading it.

-We can also deprecate the implicit `oldValue` and request users to explicitly provide `oldValue` in parenthesis (`didSet(oldValue) { ... }`) if they want to use it in the body of the observer.
-This will make the new behavior more obvious and self-documenting.